bartaxyz/gomoodboard-api/README.md

 });
 ```

-The return data structure is following.
+The `data` object structure is following.

 ```json
 [